 “I do like not knowing where I am going, wandering in strange woods, whistling and following bread crumbs” — Tilda Swinton

 When you are unsure where life is heading, embrace the uncertainty.
-Don’t create an additional layers of stress by beating yourself up for not knowing.
+Don’t create an additional layer of stress by beating yourself up for not knowing.

-Let go of the idea that you SHOULD know what to do. (hint: nobody does).
+Let go of the idea that you SHOULD know what to do. (hint: nobody does really).

 Maybe it’s not time to know?